westbaykayak/westbaykayak.github.io/index.md

 Sessions last a couple of hours and are usualy quite relaxed (and sometimes a bit more energetic) catering for the skill level of those present.

+Look for our latest news, or contact us on [https://www.facebook.com/heritagecoastcanoeclub/]

 ![alt text](Sea%20Kayak%20Sunset.jpg "Logo Title Text 1")